omegat-org/omegat/doc_src/Readme.txt

 Xincludes.bat: Creates the complete DocBook documentation (index.xml) by including the various chapters

+classpath.bat: Sets the classpath for Saxon

 fo.bat: Creates the intermediate fo format used to create a PDF in /language/pdf

 HTML.bat: Calls Xincludes and then creates the HTML documentation in language/html

 PDF.bat: Calls Xincludes and fo and then creates the PDF documentation in language/html

+Javahelp.bat (not yet operationnal): Calls Xincludes and then creates the Javahelp documentation in language/javahelp